Jolak5/kanban-copy/books/m4_full_website_v1_1.md

 After the final approval from a code reviewer, you need to submit your project.
 [Read this FAQ for a reminder on how to submit your project.](https://microverse.zendesk.com/hc/en-us/articles/360061344234) Now go to your Student Dashboard and submit your project.

-# Additional requirements

-*These are all optional, but if you're interested in exploring this topic further, feel free to implement them.
-Any exploration here should be done outside program time.*

-*If you decide to implement these requirements you should do it in a separate pull request.
-As always, remember to clearly document your decision in GitHub comments.*

-If you want to add some nice effects and transitions to the navigation, you can use [CSS transitions](https://www.w3schools.com/css/css3_transitions.asp).

 ------